asset-group/asset-group.github.io/code.md

 [Ogma](https://github.com/sakshiudeshi/Ogma) provides a systematic test framework for machine-learning systems that accept grammar-based inputs.
 See the paper [Grammar Based Directed Testing of Machine Learning Systems](https://arxiv.org/pdf/1902.10027) for more details.

 #### Callisto
 [Callisto](https://github.com/sakshiudeshi/Callisto/) is a novel test generation and data quality assessment framework.
 Callisto  leverages the uncertainty in the prediction to systematically generate new test cases and evaluate data quality for Machine Learning classifiers.
+See the preprint [Callisto: Entropy based test generation and data quality assessment for Machine Learning Systems](https://arxiv.org/abs/1912.08920) for more details.

 #### RAIDS
 [RAIDS](https://github.com/cd-wang/RAIDS) is an intrusion detection system for autonomous cars.
 It extracts and analyzes sensory information (e.g., camera images and distance sensor values) to validate frames transmitted on the in-vehicle network (e.g., CAN bus).
 See the paper [Road Context-aware Intrusion Detection System for Autonomous Cars](https://asset-group.github.io/papers/ICICS19-RAIDS.pdf) for more details.